vserova/book/pages/ch_cgi.md

 -   [Supplementary Information](#supplementary-information)

 Although CGI programs are generally run as web applications with HTML interfaces, this section of the Programming Manual places emphasis on the CGI side of things, omitting HTML details of the implementation where possible.
 Similarly, the section on [Generating web pages](ch_html.html#ch_html.webpgs.html) focuses largely on the usage of HTML components independent of CGI details.
-The two branches of the NCBI C++ Toolkit hierarchy are all but independent of one another - with but one explicit hook between them: the constructors for HTML [page](ch_html.html#ch_html.page_classes) components accept a <span class="nctnt ncbi-class">CCgiApplication</span> as an optional argument.
-This <span class="nctnt ncbi-class">CCgiApplication</span> argument provides the HTML page component with access to all of the CGI objects used in the application.
+The two branches of the NCBI C++ Toolkit hierarchy are all but independent of one another - with but one explicit hook between them: the constructors for HTML [page](ch_html.html#ch_html.page_classes) components accept a `CCgiApplication` as an optional argument.
+This `CCgiApplication` argument provides the HTML page component with access to all of the CGI objects used in the application.

 Further discussion of combining a CGI application with the HTML classes can be found in the section on [An example web-based CGI application](#an-example-web-based-cgi-application-).
 The focus in this chapter is on the CGI classes only.
 For additional information about the CGI classes, the reader is also referred to the discussion of [NCBI C++ CGI Classes](#ncbi-c++-cgi-classes-) in the Reference Manual.